-- 1. Materials that arise through demolition and refurbishment are reused and recycled wherever possible, including the reuse of excavated soil and hardcore within the site; - 2.
-Green/blue roofs and/or walls have been incorporated into the structure of buildings where appropriate, to improve water management in the built environment, improve air quality, provide space for biodiversity and aid resilience and adaptation to climate change; - 3.
+- 4. Green/blue roofs and/or walls have been incorporated into the structure of buildings where appropriate, to improve water management in the built environment, improve air quality, provide space for biodiversity and aid resilience and adaptation to climate change; - 5.
 Proposals for major development must be accompanied by a site waste management plan setting out how site waste will be managed during the construction phase.